FAQ

 Isn't this in competition with the ARRL and the ARES program?

 No. Most of us developing and participating in this program are ARRL members, ARECC graduates and participate in ARES activities as well.
-The training and certification being developed by Oregon ACES is designed to meet the needs of all served agencies and auxiliary operators.
+The training and certification being developed by Oregon ACES is designed to meet the needs of all served agencies and amateur operators.
 The ACES concept continues to support ARES as one of many emergency communication programs available to the served agencies while allowing the served agency the control to manage the resources.

 What gives you the authority to do this?